 2. Try Fertility Charting

 Fertility charting involves taking your temperature at the same time every morning before getting out of bed.
-You also observe for signs of ovulation and chart your cervical mucous pattern.
+You also observe for signs that you are ovulating and chart your cervical mucous pattern.
 Charting can help determine if you are ovulating and help you to pinpoint when ovulation is occurring.

 3. Use Ovulation Prediction Kits (OPKs)